mirams/PyHillFit/python/README.md

 Input data should be a csv file in the same format as data/crumb_data.csv, with one header line: "Compound,Channel,Experiment,Dose(uM),Response(%inhibition)".
 Each data file can have as many compounds and channels as required.
 Note that doses should be given in microMolar, as the conversion to pIC50 is hard-coded to these units.

+# PyHillTemp

+PyHillTemp runs the same MCMC code as PyHillFit, except at different temperatures, i.e. the likelihood is raised to the power t (the temperature) where 0 <= t <= 1.

+t = 1 is the full likelihood and therefore "normal" MCMC.

+These different temperatures are for approximating Bayes factors using thermodynamic integration.

+I'll hopefully add some more documentation for it later, but don't worry about it for now.

+"Temp" = "Temperature", not "Temporary"!